zieka/commit-cop/README.md

 -   ✅ - "some stuff we prepend feat: subject"

-Commit Cop also makes sure a BREAKING CHANGE is followed by a colon `:` It will enforce this is both:
+Commit Cop also makes sure a BREAKING CHANGE is followed by a colon `:` It will enforce this in both:

 1. the PR body
 2. any commit message